func4plus1/lmiad/README.md

 *[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/index.html)* is the primary textbook through which scores of new researchers have first dipped their toes into "AI" waters.
+When it is asked: "What is Artifical Intelligence?", it is possible that the answer is in the pages of the four editions of this seminal work.
+As the website for the book states: "THe leading textbook in Artifical Intelligence, used in over 1400 schools in over 120 countries."

 The manner in which [Peter Norvig](https://norvig.com/) and [Stuart Russell](http://people.eecs.berkeley.edu/~russell/) have chosen to frame Artificial Intelligence over the course of their editions